What is Medicare Part D?

 If you decide later that you do not like the prescription drug plan you chose or if you want to switch from a Part D plan to a Medicare Advantage plan, you can do that during the Annual Enrollment Period each year from October 15 through December 7.

-Through satisfaction surveys, healthcare providers, and overall plan benefits, Medicare is able to give each plan a star rating (1 through 5, 5 is the highest).
+Through satisfaction surveys, healthcare providers, and overall plan benefits, Medicare is able to give each plan a star rating (1 through 5, 5 being the highest).
 These ratings are updated every fall.
 If, after the new ratings are released, you discover that you have access to a better prescription drug plan than you had previously, you are permitted to make one change outside of the Annual Enrollment Period.

 Certain circumstances may allow you to enroll in a prescription drug plan or Medicare Advantage plan outside of the Annual Enrollment Period.
 If you move to a new plan service area, are released from jail, lose or gain Medicaid eligibility, gain or lose a job, or if your plan is discontinued, you will have 60 days to change plans.
 Additionally, if you are eligible for Medicaid or another savings program (like SPAP, Extra Help/LIS, or a Special Needs Plan), you can always change plans during any time of the year.

-If you do not enroll in some form of prescription drug coverage during your initial enrollment period, you will be held liable for a late enrollment penalty fee.
+If you do not enroll in some form of prescription drug plan during your initial enrollment period, you will be held liable for a late enrollment penalty fee.
 This is not meant to punish you, but to encourage all Medicare beneficiaries to enroll in Medicare as soon as possible.
 In most cases, you’ll probably pay less for your Medicare than you will for an individual healthcare plan - so why wait?
 Even if you enroll in Part A and B (traditional Medicare) on time, you will have to pay the Part D penalty fee if you wait too long to get prescription drug coverage.
 Medicare Advantage is great because you can get all of your required plans in one step!

-The LIS, or Low Income Subsidy program, is a federal prescription drug discount program often called “Medicare Extra Help.”
+The LIS, or Low Income Subsidy program, is a federal prescription drug plan discount program often called “Medicare Extra Help.”
 LIS helps Medicare beneficiaries who do not qualify for Medicaid but still need help paying for prescription drugs.
 Most LIS beneficiaries save almost $4,000 on prescriptions each year!
 Your copays can go from as much as $40 to as little as just $2 for some drugs.
 Plus, those with LIS have a special enrollment period and can change plans at any time of the year!

 To have LIS, you must have either a Part D plan or Medicare Advantage.
 LIS can also help you pay late enrollment penalty fees if you enroll in Part D or Medicare Advantage too late.
 It can also help you find more coverage for when you enter the Donut Hole Medicare coverage gap.